-72. Guernsey reported that since 1 April 2019 it has also not received a MAP request in which there was a disagreement between the taxpayer and the tax authorities as to whether the conditions for the application of a treaty anti-abuse provision have been met, or as to whether the application of a domestic law anti-abuse provision is in conflict with the provisions of a tax treaty.

-73. The peer that provided input during stage 2 did not provide input in relation to element B.4.
+- Guernsey reported that since 1 January 2016 it has not received a MAP request in which there was a disagreement between the taxpayer and the tax authorities as to whether the conditions for the application of a treaty anti-abuse provision have been met, or as to whether the application of a domestic law anti-abuse provision is in conflict with the provisions of a tax treaty. - 57.
+Peers provided no specific input in relation to element B.4.

-74. Guernsey did not indicate that it anticipates any modifications in relation to element B.4.
+Guernsey indicated that it does not anticipate any modifications in relation to element B.4.